uedah1999/GFScraping/README.md

 If you need to check which programs need scraping, ***make sure to check `unscraped_programs_file`***.
 It is essential to the scripts that the date of each program is stored in ***yyyy-mm-dd format*** in all of the four csv files (e.g. *2020-06-06*).
 By default, Excel reformats this to *(m)m-(d)d-yy* format (e.g. *6/6/20*); thus, ***avoid manually modifying and saving the csv files***.

 ## How to collect transcripts for all programs from specific stations on specific dates
 First, follow the **Check the XPaths of the script** and **Choose the directories to store the transcripts** sections above.
 Then, create a csv file with columns Date, Source and Market: for Market, look at `nds_crawler.py` to check the desired form of City/State combination; for Date, use yyyy-mm-dd format.
 | Date | Source | Market |
 | ---- | ------ | ------ |
 | 2008-10-05 | WMSN | Madison, WI |
 | 2008-10-05 | WKOW | Madison, WI |
 | 2016-08-01 | KFXA | Cedar Rapids-Waterloo-Dubuque, IA |

 Use this csv as `programs_file` and run `nds_crawl()`.
-The new csv file `urls_file` has additional columns Time, Title, URL, Scraped. ***Do not save this csv file, since values in 'Scraped' column might become string value, not boolean.***
+The new csv file `urls_file` has additional columns Time, Title, URL, Scraped. ***Do not manually edit and save this csv file, since values in 'Scraped' column might become string value, not boolean.***
 Now, use this new csv with 7 columns as `programs_file`, and run `nds_scrape()`.

 ## How to use the Colab notebook for video clips